alphabet-union-jp/alphabet-union-jp.github.io/en.md

 ---
-layout: default
-title: "[Google Japan:JMITU] Alphabet Union Branch"
+title: "Home | [Google Japan:JMITU] Alphabet Union Branch"
 description: "The JMITU Alphabet Union was formed to counter the large-scale layoffs at Google Japan.
 We are actively working to rectify the illegal forced resignations, including those targeting individuals on parental and maternity leave."
 lang: "en_US"
 ---